 It is when these molecules reach the brain that they stimulate a variety of neuroreceptors with each different set of receptors basically causing different effects.
 Activation of some receptor systems cause the drinker to get sleepy (or sedated), yet others cause them to stop breathing resulting in death (alcohol overdose or poisoning).
 Vivitrol (naltrexone) is thought to block the link between the dopamine system (pleasure or reward system) and the internal endogenous endorphin/enkephalin (opioid) systems.

-Luckily since we all have dozens of different types of neurotransmitter systems (brain chemicals) and these have a myriad of interactions with each other, even though Vivitrol can block the high/euphoria produced from alcohol (and opiates by the way, i.e., Vicodin/Oxycontin), one still can experience other good/positive feelings while taking this revolutionary anti-addiction medication.
-For example, when someone drinks alcohol, they can’t get a high, they can’t get drunk, but at the same time, if they get a good grade in school, if they get a bonus at work, or if they accomplish a full year of sobriety, they can still experience "good feelings."
-Consequently, when they are taking Vivitrol, their dopamine system is still functional and continues to help them feel good in a “normal” fashion.
+Luckily, because we all have dozens of different types of neurotransmitter systems (brain chemicals) and these have a myriad of interactions with each other, even though Vivitrol can block the high/euphoria produced from alcohol (and opiates by the way, i.e., Vicodin/OxyContin), one still can experience other good/positive feelings while taking this revolutionary anti-addiction medication.
+For example, when someone drinks alcohol, he can’t get a high, he can’t get drunk, but at the same time, if he gets a good grade in school, earn a bonus at work, or accomplish a full year of sobriety, he can still experience "good feelings."
+Consequently, when a patient is taking Vivitrol, his or her dopamine system is still functional and continues to help him or her feel good in a “normal” fashion.

 Vivitrol is made up of molecules that are called microspheres, which are dissolved in a liquid and injected directly into one cheek of the buttocks (alternating sides each month).
 The actual Vivitrol microspheres, when dissolved in the injection solution, fill up like balloons and get “puffy."
-Picture these hydrated Vivitrol molecules as spherical chocolate chip cookies with big chocolate chips or chunks in them.
-Once injected, any little “chocolate chips” that are on the outside of the cookie that are in the body go right into the blood stream and one gets a nice healthy dose of naltrexone right away.
-And then over the month’s time that it is in the body, the entire spherical chocolate chip cookie breaks down or erodes and the “chips” on the inside come out and go into the blood stream in a very smooth fashion, so that one receives the appropriate dose of naltrexone evenly over the next thirty days.
+As an analogy, picture these hydrated Vivitrol molecules as "spherical chocolate chip cookies" with big "chocolate chips" or chunks in them.
+Once injected, any little “chocolate chips” that are on the outside of the "cookie" that are in the body go right into the bloodstream and the patient gets a nice healthy dose of naltrexone right away.
+And then over the month’s time that it is in the body, the entire spherical "chocolate chip cookie" breaks down or erodes and the “chips” on the inside come out and go into the bloodstream in a very smooth fashion, so that one receives the appropriate dose of naltrexone evenly over the next 30 days.

-The major scientific breakthrough of Vivitrol delivering this very effective medication for alcoholism for 30 days without stopping is a huge advance in your battling of this devastating, life-threatening disease.
-The fact that we now have a “shot” for alcoholism and opiate addiction will change many people’s view of alcoholism from that of merely a “sin, moral weakness or character flaw” to a major medical illness that is very treatable with a high degree of successful recovery.
+The major scientific breakthrough of Vivitrol delivering this very effective medication for alcoholism for 30 days without stopping is a huge advance for all of us, including family members and friends, with helping the patient battle of this devastating, life-threatening disease.
+The fact we now have a “shot” for alcoholism and opiate addiction will change many people’s view of alcoholism from that of merely a “sin, moral weakness or character flaw” to a major medical illness that is very treatable with a high degree of successful recovery.

-However, when your family member is taking regular oral naltrexone, they must take it every day for it to be effective.
-If they do take oral naltrexone everyday, they have a very high chance of staying sober.
-But, because oral naltrexone is so effective, they could frequently have a “weak moment” and convince themself that they really are be able to drink normally again, so they will then stop taking the oral naltrexone (in many cases, they will pretend to everyone else that they are still taking it).
-Oral naltrexone’s positive “anti-alcohol” effects wear off after three days, so their cravings return and they can get “high” or drunk again.
+However, when patients are taking regular oral naltrexone, they must take it every day for it to be effective.
+If they do take oral naltrexone every day, then they will have a very high chance of staying sober.
+But because oral naltrexone is so effective, patients could frequently have “weak moments” and convince themselves they really are be able to drink normally again, so they will then stop taking the oral naltrexone (in many cases, they will pretend to everyone else that they are still taking it).
+Oral naltrexone’s positive “anti-alcohol” effects wear off after three days, then their cravings return and they can get “high” or drunk again.

-Consequently, the breakthrough that is at the heart of Vivitrol’s success is that in addition to delivering all of the benefits of oral naltrexone, it also addresses the “critical” compliance issue in this disease in that you cannot stop it, even though you are having a “weak moment."
+Consequently, the breakthrough at the heart of Vivitrol’s success is that, in addition to delivering all of the benefits of oral naltrexone, it also addresses the “critical” compliance issue in this disease in that you cannot stop it, even though you are having a “weak moment."
 For many alcoholics and opiate addicts, these weak moments will pass.
-And when they do, the addicts on Vivitrol in the Enterhealth program are very appreciative of the fact that they are still sober and still on a medication that will help keep them that way.
+And when they do, the patients on Vivitrol in the Enterhealth program are very appreciative of the fact that they are still sober and still on a medication that will help keep them that way.

 Vivitrol’s Positive Impact and the Family of an Alcoholic

-Another critical success factor for the use of Vivitrol for the treatment of alcoholism and opiate addiction is that the patient's family or support system can significantly influence use.
-Because of the compliance benefit mentioned above, this ability of the family members/support system to be able to encourage patients to get to their Vivitrol injection appointment each month is huge in relapse prevention.
+Another critical success factor for the use of Vivitrol for the treatment of alcoholism and opiate addiction is that the patient's family and overall support system can significantly influence their loved one's usage of the drug.
+Because of the compliance benefit mentioned above, this ability of the family members/support system to be able to encourage their beloved patients to get to their Vivitrol injection appointment each month is critical in relapse prevention.

-Once Vivitrol has been prescribed and your loved one has received the injection, your family now knows that, for the next 30 days they will not be able to feel “intoxicated,” “drunk” or “high.”
-In other words, they will not be able to experience any euphoria or positive benefit from alcohol or opiate use.
-Additionally, cravings will decrease by 90%, in general, and if they do take a drink, they will have much less compulsion to have more.
+Once Vivitrol has been prescribed and your loved one has received the injection, your family now knows that, for the next 30 days, the patient will not be able to feel “intoxicated," “drunk” or “high.”
+In other words, your loved one will not be able to experience any euphoria or positive benefit from alcohol or opiate use.
+Additionally, cravings will decrease by 90%, in general, and if he or she does take a drink, there will be much less compulsion to have more.

-In the extensive research and clinical use of Vivitrol in addiction treatment practices, physicians have found that once a family understands these significant benefits of Vivitrol, in addition to the enhanced compliance issue, that they begin to feel some “control” returning to their very chaotic, “out-of-control” home environments they experienced in living with or interacting with an active alcoholic.
-Vivitrol is the first anti-addiction medication for alcoholism and opiate addiction that provides this sense of “control” for the family members, as the patient cannot change the effects of the medication once they receive the injection.
+In the extensive research and clinical use of Vivitrol, in addiction treatment practices, physicians have found that once a family understands these significant benefits of Vivitrol, in addition to the enhanced compliance issue, that they begin to feel some “control” returning to their very chaotic, “out-of-control” home environments experienced in living with or interacting with an active alcoholic.
+Vivitrol is the first anti-addiction medication for alcoholism and opiate addiction that provides this sense of “control” for the family members, as the patient cannot change the effects of the medication once the injection is received.

 Suboxone is the first opioid (narcotic) medication approved for the treatment of opioid dependence in an office-based setting.
 Suboxone also can be dispensed for “at home” use, just as any other medicine for other medical conditions.